 According to the 2019-2020 UT Schedule of Maintenance, Tuition & Fees for online graduate students that are Tennessee residents pay $700 per credit hour, and out of state students pay $775 per credit hour.

-The Health Informatics Certificate program is open to any individual with a completed undergraduate degree from an accredited institution.
-The certificate application process varies depending on individual circumstances:
+The Health Informatics Certificate program is open to any individual with a completed undergraduate degree from an accredited institution, including: